aquaphoenix15/aquaphoenix15/README.md

-### Whats up Im Ftaquaphoenix15 (Main, Minecraft) / Aquaphoenix15 (Alt) / OPnoob (OW2) / Steve (Minecraft)
+### Whats up Im Ftaquaphoenix15.

-- 🌱 I’m currently learning C#
+- 🌱 I’m a java dev.
+Don't frown at me.
 - 💬 Ask me about Minecraft.
 Anything to do with it.
 - ⚡ Fun fact: Do not message me.

-  Shoutout to my friends ( ❤️ if you see this):

-Minecraft Friends:
-  - Pcat_
-  - Tiro
-  - Zade_13

-Other:
-  - Chatgpt
-  - Steve
-  - Notch
-  - Jeb
-  - The whole Minecraft team